 It’s common for marketing automation vendors to have tiered pricing models that offer different feature sets depending on your selected pricing tier.
-Sometimes you will find a marketing automation vendor that offers all features under one pricing tier, however you will still want to analyze feature sets against the marketing automation requirements you’ve defined.
-You did that process, right?
+Sometimes you find a single platform that offers all the features you want under one pricing tier.
+Even so, you’ll still want to compare the feature sets against the marketing automation requirements you defined.
+(You did that already, right?)

 What are the setup and implementation fees for marketing automation?

 This is a mixed bag among marketing automation vendors.
 Some vendors will offer some basic marketing automation set-up and onboarding services while others try to upsell you into paid implementation programs.
 I’d be weary of marketing automation vendors trying to upsell into a paid set-up/implementation program.
 If you are in this situation, ask for the difference between the paid implementation services and the standard getting started support available.